 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Novel, selective non-competitive AMPA antagonist.
+CFM-2 is a novel, selective non-competitive AMPA antagonist.
 Highly potent, long-acting anticonvulsant.